Multi-Commodity Multi-Facility Network Design: Introduction

-The rest of the paper is organized as follows.
-In the next subsection, we introduce the notation used in the paper and give a formal definition of the multi-commodity multi-facility design problem.
+This chapter is organized as follows.
+In the next section, we introduce the notation used in the chapter and give a formal definition of the multi-commodity multi-facility design problem.
 Section~\ref{sec:prelim} reviews the metric inequalities for projecting out the multi-commodity flow variables, the mixed-integer rounding technique, as well as a simplification obtained by shrinking the network for deriving valid inequalities from a smaller network.
 These techniques play a central role in deriving strong valid inequalities for the network design problem.
 Section~\ref{sec:arcset} reviews the inequalities from single arc capacity constraints for the splittable as well as the unsplittable cases.
 Section~\ref{sec:cutset} reviews the valid inequalities from two-partitions for single as well as multi-facility cases.
-Section~\ref{sec:part} generalizes the inequalities in the previous section to higher number of partitions.
+Section~\ref{sec:part} generalizes the inequalities in the previous section to a higher number of partitions.
 We conclude with a few final remarks in Section~\ref{sec:conc}.

-\subsection{Problem formulation}
+\section{Problem Formulation}

 Let $\cG =(\cN,\cA)$ be a directed graph (network), with node set $\cN$ and arc set $\cA \subseteq \cN\times \cN$.
 Each arc $a\in\cA$ has a given existing capacity $\bar c_a\ge0$ and the network design problem consists of installing additional capacity on the arcs of the network using an (integral) combination of a given set of capacity types.
 The objective of the problem is to minimize the sum of the flow routing cost and the capacity expansion cost.
 Throughout we assume that the data is rational.